Avar12/Jamara/README.md

 If you want to receive an official version of Jamara ask for a key and the download.
 Put the Jamara.jar file into your plugins-folder and start your server.
 To enable Jamara you will have to enter the key you have received into the console when demanded.
 You only have to enter the code __once__, it will automatically save and authenticate your version every time you reload the server.

+# Discord
+A community discord server is already being planned.
+Annauthenication over out Discord-Bot will be a must to be able to use Jamara.